jay-ike/jay-ike/README.md

 ## Key Projects 🚀

-- [Connect four game](https://github.com/jay-ike/connect-four-game): An adaptation of the [connect 4 game](https://en.wikipedia.org/wiki/Connect_Four) made in with the web platform
+- [Hangman game](https://ike-hangman-game.vercel.app): An installable Progressive Web Application emulating [the famous Hangman game](https://en.wikipedia.org/wiki/Hangman_(game)) using the web platform and thus no framework
-- [Designo digital agency](https://github.com/jay-ike/designo-website): An Example of progressive enhancement with a full website of a fictional agency made without javascript on the client side
+- [Designo digital agency](https://ike-designo-website.vercel.app): An Example of progressive enhancement with a full website of a fictional agency made without javascript on the client side

 ## Professional Goals 🎯

-- **Career Development**: Going further in my software engineering career, mostly in roles that leverage my technical skills and enable me to build impactfull solutions
+- **Career Development**: Going further in my software engineering career, mostly in roles that leverage my technical skills and enable me to build impactful solutions
 - **Continuous Learning**: Committed to upgrade my critical thinking and keep advancing my coding skills

 ## Get In Touch 🤙